cameronsamuels/marqueetitle/README.md

 - Works when not actively on the tab
 - Choose the seperation character between end and beginning
 - Choose the scrolling speed
+- Start, stop, pause, resume, and cycle the marquee
 - Still in development with many updates to come

 # Get started